 Timetable Ramadan > Index

-This year, the month of Ramadan 2019 will begin on monday 6 May insha Allah.
-According to astronomical calculations, this month will count 29 days.
-That said, it may be that we get to fast 30 days, wherever the month of Ramadan begins on sunday 5 May.
-The feast of aid el fitr will take place on thursday 4 June, or friday 5 June insha Allah.
-Below is a summary of the start and end dates of Ramadan as well as the important moments of this blessed month.
+This year, the month of Ramadan 2021 will start on Friday, April 24 insh Allah.
+According to astronomical calculations, this month of youth will count 30 days.
+That said, it may be necessary to fast 29 days, wherever the month of Ramadan begins on Thursday, April 23.
+The feast of aid el fitr will take place on Sunday May 24, or Saturday May 23 insha Allah.
+You will find below a summary of the start and end dates of Ramadan as well as the important moments of this blessed month.

 When does Ramadan begin this year ?